nxp-imx/imx-sm/sm/doc/rn_intro.md

 \htmlonly
 <font color="red">\endhtmlonly

-This is a code **snapshot**!
-It is not a release.
-It is not production quality and is unsupported.
-Do not report any issues or questions against this snapshot.
+This is an engineering release (ER)!
+It is not production quality and has no guarantee of functionality.
-These release notes are a work-in-progress towards the next release and are not updated and the information may not be correct.

 \htmlonly
 </font>\endhtmlonly